sfdxb7/gitmcp-copier/README.md

 </div>

 ## 🤔 What is GitMCP?
 **Stop vibe-hallucinating and start vibe-coding!**

 [GitMCP](https://gitmcp.io) is a free, open-source, remote [Model Context Protocol (MCP)](https://docs.anthropic.com/en/docs/agents-and-tools/mcp) server that transforms **any** GitHub project (repositories or GitHub pages) into a documentation hub.
-It allows AI tools like Cursor to access up-to-date documentation and code, ending hallucinations seamlessly.
+It allows AI tools like Cursor to access up-to-date documentation and code, ending code hallucinations seamlessly.

 ## ✨ Features